Alfresco/gytheio/gytheio-transform-node-ffmpeg/README.md

 The `FfmpegAmqpContentTransformerNodeBootsrap` itself is really just a convenience class to configure and instantiate an AMQP transformer node and start it's message listener.

-The `FfmpegContentTransformerNodeWorker` contains the code which converts transformation options Java objects to command-line parameters executed against File objects.
+The `FfmpegContentTransformerNodeWorker` from the `gytheio-transform-worker-ffmpeg` dependency is used to convert transformation options Java objects to command-line parameters executed against File objects.

 Usage
 =====